Virtual Staging for Real Estate: Worth It in 2026?

 Virtual staging replaces physical furniture rental and professional styling with digitally generated room furnishings in property photographs.
 For an empty property, virtual staging shows prospective buyers how each room could be used, which is particularly valuable when a floor plan alone does not communicate the potential of the space.

 Traditional property staging involves hiring a staging company to furnish an empty property with rented furniture and accessories for the duration of the sales process.
 Costs typically range from £1,500 for a small flat to £5,000 or more for a larger property, with ongoing monthly fees if the property does not sell quickly.
 The logistics of delivery, installation, and collection add time and complexity to the process.
+Research consistently shows that staged homes sell 73% faster than non-staged homes, which is the core justification for the cost.

-When virtual staging is most effective
+When is virtual staging most effective?

 Virtual staging is most effective for properties that are genuinely empty — no furniture, no personal possessions — where the buyer's imagination cannot fill the space from what they see.
 In a furnished property, the existing furniture creates strong impressions (positive or negative) that virtual staging cannot override without removing it from the photographs first.